FAQs

 A: Parking is available directly across the street on the south side (large Church lot) of St. Garabed Armenian Apostolic Church of Hollywood.
 You may also park on surrounding neighborhood streets; however, please take note of parking signs that limit parking on certain days.

-Q: When visiting the school where do I check in?
+Q: When visiting the school, where do I check in?

 Q: What are the school hours?